dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
 We support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare]([url](https://www.nationalnursesunited.org/calcare)) (AB 1690), by crowd canvassing voters on weekends and approaching local unions about endorsing the bill.
 We meet virtually every 2-3 weeks on Wednesday at 6pm.
 Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**

 <h4>Labor</h4>
-Our newly reformed Labor working group is developing a campaign for Peninsula DSA's 2024 chapter convention.
+Our newly re-formed [Labor](../labor/) working group is developing a campaign for Peninsula DSA's 2024 chapter convention.
 Join your labor-minded comrades on the **PDSA Discord: #labor**

 <h4>Ecosocialism</h4> --- ON HIATUS
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
 We have run workshops on making DIY air purifiers to protect against wildfire smoke (and airborne pathogens).
 We meet virtually as needed.
 Read more [here](../ecosocialism/) or on the **PDSA Discord: #ecosocialism**